Jessica Skwire Routhier

 Biography

-Jessica Skwire Routhier is an art historian, writer, editor, and independent museum professional in Maine with more than twenty years of experience, including a fellowship at the Museum of Fine Arts, Boston; nearly twelve years in the curatorial department of the Portland Museum of Art, Maine; and four years as the Director of the Saco Museum in Saco, Maine.
-She has worked on many publications—as both an author and an editor—that celebrate the intersection of art and ideas in the western world from medieval times to the present.
+Jessica Skwire Routhier is an editor, writer, and art historian in Maine with more than twenty-five years of experience, including a fellowship at the Museum of Fine Arts, Boston; nearly twelve years in the curatorial department of the Portland Museum of Art, Maine; and four years as the Director of the Saco Museum in Saco, Maine.
+She has worked on many projects and publications—as both an author and an editor—that celebrate the intersection of art and ideas.

-Jessica’s specialized area of scholarship is 19th-century American landscape painting, which she has been writing, researching, and lecturing about since 1997.
+Jessica’s specialized area of scholarship is nineteenth-century American landscape painting, which she has been writing, researching, and lecturing about since 1997.
 She is the lead author of a monograph about the Moving Panorama of Pilgrim’s Progress, an 800-foot-long painting in the collections of the Saco Museum.
 She has also curated exhibitions and authored publications on Maine painters Charles Codman and Harrison Bird Brown, among others.
-Her current research project is the little-known Hudson River School painter Jesse Talbot and his relationship with Walt Whitman.
+She recently uncovered new biographical information about the Hudson River School painter Jesse Talbot, a friend of the young Walt Whitman, which was published in the Walt Whitman Quarterly Review.
+Intersections between art and literature are also a focus of her current research project, looking at art and art history in Edith Wharton’s The House of Mirth.

 Jessica has served as President of Maine Archives and Museums and founding Chair of South Portland’s Arts and Historic Preservation Committee.
 She has also served on collections and advisory committees of the Ogunquit Museum of American Art, Victoria Mansion, Maine’s Cultural Emergency Resource Coalition, and Northeast Document Conservation Center.
 In 2015, she was the Coordinator of the Maine Photo Project, a statewide collaboration of arts and cultural organizations.
 She has also served as a grant reviewer for the New Hampshire Charitable Foundation and the Maine Arts Commission and as a juror for many local art shows.